Low Sodium Sesame Cucumber Salad Recipe

 This low sodium Asian cucumber salad recipe is a fantastic side to make without the salt.
 Low sodium cooking does NOT have to be bland, boring, or flavorless… It’s quite the opposite when done right.

 By building meals around fresh ingredients and bright flavorful spices you can make healthier meals for you and your family.
-Check out all my low sodium side dish recipes that are on LowSoRecipes.
-These easy and tasty recipes are fantastic sides for everyone at your dinner table.
+Browse all our low sodium side dish recipes, which are fantastic sides for everyone at your dinner table.

 Ingredients for This Low Sodium Asian Cucumber Salad